 There are over 240 discovered shipwrecks in this area.
 If you chose, walk the 1km trail that links Gibson Steps to the 12 Apostles viewing platform.

 5th Stop: The 12 Apostles

 One of the most famous natural attractions along your Great Ocean Road 3 days tour is The Twelve Apostles.
-This will be one of the main highlights of your Great Ocean Road 3 days itinerary.
+Located in Port Campbell National Park, this will be one of the main highlights of your Great Ocean Road 3 days itinerary.
 The limestone pillars that rise from the rough ocean define one of the most recognizable landscapes in the world.